ctrueden/equilibrium/_pages/events/case-12e10.md

 "No!" cries Isis.
 "It's my fault, not his!
 Everything he did is because of me!"
 Callie and others can sense that Isis is lying, trying to cover for his behavior, because she has strong feelings for him.

-Oz, sensing that the storm would only grow more dire from there, looks at Cal: "We're about to get wet; we might as well SWIM."
+Oz, sensing that the storm would only grow more dire from there, looks at Cal: "We're about to get wet; we might as well *swim*."
 And he stabs Isis with the [Hornblade](../relics/cornucopia), with secondary fire damage burning the gnome.
 Then he fancy footworks away, sauntering over to Cal.

 "Please, stop!" cries the gnome.
 "We had good reasons for everything we did!"
 But no one is convinced.

-Bec decides to jump into action, casting *confusion* on everyone except Freki and herself.
+Bec decides to jump into action, casting [*confusion*](https://5e.tools/spells.html#confusion_phb) on everyone except Freki and herself.
 Callie, Cal, and Oz all resist the effect, as do Phoebe and Sartus, but Isis and the gnome both become utterly confused!

 In the last moment before confusion overcomes her, Isis lunges toward the gnome, touching him as she casts *plane shift*.
 The gnome has *just* enough presence of mind before madness overtakes him to acquiesce to the magical effect, and reality warps around him, bending him away to who-knows-where.
 In the moment, Bec knows enough about planar magic to recognize that Isis *might* have been able to include herself in the escape attempt, had she been able to join hands with the gnome... but she failed to do so due to his flailing around from being electrocuted and on fire.